More Harmony, Less Stress with Family Rules

 October 6, 2020

 When schedules change regularly, families may have a less established routine.
-Parents and kids are in each other’s spaces more, and siblings who may have been at different schools during the day are now spending more time together (for better or worse!).
-Parents may be seeing more behavior issues, more fighting between siblings, and more stress.
+There are times when parents and kids are in each other’s spaces more, or when siblings are home from school.
+Parents may see more behavior issues, more fighting between siblings, and more stress.

 Any Baby Can’s parenting classes use the Nurturing Parenting program to build positive parenting skills and appropriate disciplinary practices.
 One activity that can help bring order and structure to a household is establishing family rules.

 Making rules can feel hard at the beginning and it takes consistency.
-But when done correctly, formalizing rules in your home can have great effects including increase in desired behaviors, less need for discipline, and a boost in your child’s self-confidence.
+But when done correctly, having written rules in your home can increase desired behaviors, reduce the need for discipline, and even boost your child’s self-confidence!

 Steps to Making Family Rules